shellape/ossh/README.md

 ossh manager
 =============

-The ossh manager shows open ssh connections and the user can establish a further based on the information.
+The ossh manager shows open ssh connections and the user can establish a connection based on the shown information.

 Features
 -------

 * show open ssh connections
-* show recent used connections via ossh (history)
+* show recently used ssh connections (via ossh history file)
-* open new ssh connections
+* open new ssh connection
-* increase v4 ip address
+* increase/decrease ip v4 address you see in ossh overview used as new ssh host to connect to

 Walkthrough
 -------